g3rg/bttools/README.md

 [x] List faction/era availability for force
 [x] Force count/total not updating on add...

-[ ] select multiple factions? - additive or subtractive???? and/or?
+[x] Select multiple eras - additive or subtractive???? and/or?
-    BRANCH MultiSelectFilters

-[ ] Select multiple eras - additive or subtractive???? and/or?
+[.] select multiple factions? - additive or subtractive???? and/or?
+Implemented, but hidden, didn't know how to make combined multi faction / eras work together

+[x] Copy Force to clipboard as JSON
+[.]
+Load force from clipboard
+[.]
+Add to force from clipboard

+[ ] Print MUL summary?

 [ ] Force builder - save to server when logged in / select force modal?
     [x] DynamoDB